wp-plugins/datafeedr-api/readme.txt

 * Changed the text in the API usage emails.
 * Converted emails sent from plain text to HTML.
 * Fixed undefined indexes.
+* Added "Free" plan to list of available plans.

 = 1.0.1 =
 * Added utm_campaign parameters to help tab links.